 Did you know that there are amazing dog memorials located across the country?
 Whether they’re war heroes or stars of their local community, canines have inspired permanent monuments that dog lovers can visit.
+While we can’t travel at the moment due to COVID-19, there are many dog memorials you can learn about from your living room.

 The Highground Working Dog Tribute